-order to hedge the specific credit risk of some of the issuers in its portfolio by buying protection; (iv) sell protection by entering into credit default swap sale transactions in order to acquire a specific credit exposure and/or buy protection by entering into credit default swap without holding the underlying assets; and (v) use repurchase and reverse repurchase agreements to borrow or lend out assets.
-Securities Financing Transactions: The Sub-Fund may engage in securities financing transactions covered under Regulation (EU) 2015/2365 as per the following: Repurchase agreements may be used with respect to sovereign and corporate bonds for investment and efficient portfolio management purposes.
-The proportion of the Sub-Fund's net assets subject to these instruments is expected to range from 0% to 30% and may not exceed 50%. • Reverse repurchase agreements may be used with respect to sovereign bonds for efficient portfolio management purposes.
-The proportion of the Sub-Fund's net assets subject to these instruments is expected to range from 0% to 30% and may not exceed 50%. • Total return swaps and contracts for difference may be used with respect to Local Currency bonds and financial indices for investment and hedging purposes.
+The Sub-Fund may engage in securities financing transactions covered under Regulation (EU) 2015/2365 as per the following:

+- Repurchase agreements may be used with respect to sovereign and corporate bonds for investment and efficient portfolio management purposes.
+The proportion of the Sub-Fund's net assets subject to these instruments is expected to range from 0% to 30% and may not exceed 50%. - Reverse repurchase agreements may be used with respect to sovereign bonds for efficient portfolio management purposes.
+The proportion of the Sub-Fund's net assets subject to these instruments is expected to range from 0% to 30% and may not exceed 50%. - Total return swaps and contracts for difference may be used with respect to Local Currency bonds and financial indices for investment and hedging purposes.
 The proportion of the Sub-Fund's net assets subject to these instruments, expressed as the notional of the total return swap or contract for difference divided by the Sub-Fund's net asset value, is expected to range from 0% to 25% and may not exceed 50%.

-The Sub-Fund will not engage in margin lending or securities lending.
-Investor Profile: Investors with a medium to long term time horizon (three to five years) looking for an actively managed portfolio of fixed income government securities of Emerging Market Issuers denominated in Local Currencies.
-Global Exposure: A relative VaR approach is applied.
+Investors with a medium to long term time horizon (three to five years) looking for an actively managed portfolio of fixed income securities of Emerging Market Issuers denominated in Local Currencies.

+A relative VaR approach is applied.
 The Sub-Fund's VaR is limited by twice the VaR of a reference portfolio, being the benchmark of the Sub-Fund as set out above.

 The expected level of leverage of the Sub-Fund based on the "sum-of-notionals" methodology typically does not exceed 400% of the net asset value of the Sub-Fund.
 However, under certain circumstances the level of leverage might exceed the aforementioned level.

 The "sum-of-notionals" methodology does not allow for offsets of hedging transactions and other risk mitigation strategies involving derivatives, such as currency hedging, duration management and macro hedging.
 Consequently, the reported level of leverage may exceed, at times considerably, the economic leverage assumed by the Sub-Fund.

-Currency Hedging: The Sub-Fund may hedge Local Currency exposure at the discretion of the Investment Manager.
-Sustainability Risks: In addition to general disclosures in relation to Sustainability Risks, investors should refer to Risk Factors: Emerging Markets in particular.
-Valuation: Daily
+The Sub-Fund may hedge Local Currency exposure at the discretion of the Investment Manager.

+In addition to general disclosures in relation to Sustainability Risks, investors should refer to Risk Factors: Emerging Markets in particular.

 BlueBay Emerging Market Local Currency Bond Fund

 Class Management Fee (basis points) Performance Fee Rate (%) Expenses (basis points)

 В 60 Nil 20

 B (Perf) 40 20.0 20

 С Up to 200 Nil 20

 D 60 Nil 20

 DR 120 Nil 20

 G 120 Nil 20

 I 60 Nil 16

-l (Perf) 40 20.0 16
+I (Perf) 40 20.0 16

 К Up to 200 Nil 16

-Μ 60 Nil 20
+M 60 Nil 20

+Q Up to 200 Nil 20

+R 120 Nil 20

+S Up to 200 Nil 20

+X, Y Nil Nil 16

+Benchmark JP Morgan Government Bor Diversified), USD unhedged JP Morgan Government Bond Index - Emerging Markets Global Diversified (GBI-EM Global Diversified), USD unhedged